telerik/maui-docs/controls/datagrid/commands/editing.md

 }
 ```

-Then create a ViewModel with a collection of Data objects:
+Then, create a `ViewModel` with a collection of Data objects:

 <snippet id='datagrid-commands-editing-viewmodel'/>
 ```C#